jyesselm/dreem_server/media/static/RESULTS_README.md

 The pop_avg.png file is the PNG version of the .html file.

 The popavg_reacts.csv file contains data found in the plots in CSV format.
 The mismatches column considers only mismatch type mutations while mismatches_del considers both mismatches and deletions.

+The struc_contraint.txt file is a secondary structure constraint file that can be used with the RNAStructure software (https://rna.urmc.rochester.edu/RNAstructure.html) to generate a secondary structure consistent with the chemical mapping data.
+See www.rnadreem.org/about.html for more information on how to do this.

 Checking for good data quality